programmdesign/qc-test/test.md

 #### Automate your code reviews

 Continuously monitor all your Commits and Pull Requests for more than 200 code quality rules.
-QuantifiedCode supports Python, as well as popular frameworks like Django, Flask, and more.
+QuantifiedCode supports Python, as well as popular frameworks like Django or Flask.
 Incremental analyses make your builds super fast and enterprise-grade type-inference and data-flow analyses ensure your code stays safe and sound.

 ![GitHub Pull Request Integration](pull_request_integration.png)